inet-framework/inet/doc/src/users-guide/ch-instrument-figures.rst

 Instrument figures visualize statistics derived from signals emitted by modules in the network.
 This statistic is declared in the NED file, with the ``@statistic`` property.
-The property's ``source`` attribute is an expression that specifies the source signal and mathematical operations to derive the statistic.
 The property's ``source`` attribute is an expression that specifies which signals to use from which modules, and the mathematical operations on it, to derive the statistic.
 The ``record`` attribute specifies where the values of the statistic is